ChanelLau/Sparse-Self-interference-Cancellation-in-Full-duplex-Comminications/README.md

 ### testing instructions:

-1. test_OMP_Nonlinear: testing the reconstrucated SI channel coefficents (Amplitudes) in the time_domain.
+1. test_OMP_Nonlinear: testing the reconstrucated SI channel coefficients (Amplitudes) in the time_domain.

 2. test_OMPSI_Th :  testing the numbers of the selected atoms and SI perfomances for different epsilons with known noise variance.

-3. test_OMPSI_Kapa :  testing the numbers of the selected atoms and SI perfomances for different yeta with unknown noise variance.
+3. test_OMPSI_Kapa :  testing the numbers of the selected atoms and SI perfomances for different yita with unknown noise variance.

 4. test_plotPSD: testing the power spectrums for differencet methods (Note that the datas of NN-based  methods are referenced from